sklprogs/LanguageTricks/README.md

 ## explanation for \| explanation of \| explanation to

-you could use any of those three.
+You could use any of those three.
 The one I would hear most often in Geometry class would be with **of**.

 [*Source*](https://forum.wordreference.com/threads/it-provides-an-explanation-¿to-for-of-the-problem.226037/)